Difference Between Bursary and Scholarship

 In order to be competent to get this aid, the candidates must present the financial details of his/ her parents.
 Among all the applications, people who earn the least amount of money will get this aid.

 One type of bursary is given based on the marks obtained by the students, but belonging to a poverty-stricken family remains a must condition.
-This type of bursary often gets confused with the scholarship.
+This type of bursary gets confused with the scholarship.

 What is a Scholarship?